Bosnian-Herzegovinian Initiative

-The Bosnian-Herzegovinian Initiative (Bosanskohercegovača inicijativa; abbreviated BHI KF) is a political party in Bosnia and Herzegovina, founded in 2022 by mayor of Zenica Fuad Kasumović.
+The Bosnian-Herzegovinian Initiative (Bosanskohercegovačka inicijativa; abbreviated BHI KF) is a political party in Bosnia and Herzegovina, founded in 2022 by mayor of Zenica Fuad Kasumović.

 History

 The Bosnian-Herzegovinian Initiative was founded by mayor of Zenica Fuad Kasumović on 19 February 2022.

 At the 2022 general election, the party contested all levels of government except for the Presidency.
 It gained one seat in the national House of Representatives and the Federal House of Representatives.